nature of work varies due to the season and/or assignment which may change

 grounds and facilities.

-possess a valid driver's license at time of appointment and maintain thereafter
+Must have a valid driver's license at time of appointment

 Applications must specifically address each of the minimum qualifications, directly showing how each is met.